Specials

 jjohnson@bfacademy.org

-Ms. Jaime Johnson is happy to be back as the K-8 music director at Ben Franklin Academy.
-She is responsible for directing all performances and after school classes as well as teaching elementary general music and middle school music and theatre electives.
+Ms. Jaime Johnson has been the K-8 music director at Ben Franklin Academy since 2012.
+She is responsible for directing performances and after school classes as well as teaching elementary general music and middle school music and theatre electives.

 Ms. Johnson truly believes in the power of the performing arts and is thrilled BFA is a STEAM school.
 Her role as a music teacher is to teach skills that will help students succeed in school and in life such as working with others, listening, storytelling, speaking in front of a group, being a good audience and accepting other people’s interests.
 Through the arts, she has seen students come out of their shells and embrace learning.